Akram511/Akramboss/INI-Settings.md

 Snickerstream’s settings can be divided into three groups: standard, advanced and interface settings.

 # Standard settings
 This group consists of all the core settings that the client needs to function properly.
-All of them can be changed in the GUI and most users only need to set these in order to have a great streaming setup.
+All of them can be changed from the GUI and most users only need to set these in order to have a great streaming setup.

 **IpAddr**: The (N)3DS’ IP.
 It must be a valid IPv4 address, separated by dots.